Guide - A Costa da Morte, travelling through Western Route

 Then, in this locality, divert towards Camariñas to explore one of the most spectacular natural areas of Costa da Morte, the stretch between Cabo Vilán and Cabo do Trece.

-For many, the legend of Costa da Morte began in this place.
+legend of Costa da Morte began in this place.
 The landscape of these capes is rugged and rocky, and it's an area where the sea and wind fiercely batter in winter, leading to numerous maritime accidents over the years.
 The Cemetery of the English is precisely a memorial to one of these tragedies.

 Cabo Vilán